Praqma/helmsman/docs/why_helmsman.md

 ## The Helmsman way

 In English, [Helmsman](https://www.merriam-webster.com/dictionary/helmsman) is the person at the helm (in a ship).
-In k8s and Helm context, Helmsman sets at the Helm and maintains your Helm charts' lifecycle in your k8s cluster(s).
+In k8s and Helm context, Helmsman holds the Helm and maintains your Helm charts' lifecycle in your k8s cluster(s).
 Helmsman gets its directions to navigate from a [declarative file](desired_state_specification.md) maintained by the user (k8s admin).

-> The Helmsman user does not need to know much about Helm and possibly even about k8s.
+> Although knowledge about Helm and K8S is highly beneficial, such knowledge is NOT required to use Helmsman.

-As the diagram below shows, we recommend having a_ desired state file_ for each k8s cluster you are managing.
+As the diagram below shows, we recommend having a _desired state file_ for each k8s cluster you are managing.
 Along with that file, you would need to have any custom [values yaml files](https://docs.helm.sh/chart_template_guide/#values-files) for the Helm chart's you deploy on your k8s.
-Then you could configure your CI pipeline to use Helmsman docker container to process your desired state file whenever a commit is made to it.
+Then you could configure your CI pipeline to use Helmsman docker image to process your desired state file whenever a commit is made to it.

 ![CI-pipeline-helmsman](images/CI-pipeline-helmsman.jpg)